LucaCappelletti94/holdouts_generator/README.rst

             [5, 3, 2]
         ),
-        cache=False, # Set this parameter to True to enable automatic caching cache_dir=".holdouts" # This is the default cache directory )
+        cache=False, # Set this parameter to True to enable automatic caching memory_cache=False, # Set this parameter to True to enable automatic in memory caching, usefull when you would reload the objects multiple times cache_dir=".holdouts" # This is the default cache directory )